How to enable reversion after migrating MySQL from on-premise to AWS environment

 AWS Aurora

-The environment is the same as in the previous post.
+It's the same environment as the previous post.

-This assumes that the migration will take place immediately after migration from the original on-premises environment to Aurora during service maintenance.
+This scenario assumes that the migration has just taken place after migrating from the source on-premises environment to Aurora while service maintenance is being performed.

-We will create a state where you can switch back to the on-premises environment from Aurora.
+We will create a state where you can switch back to the on-premises environment from this Aurora.

-In this procedure, we assume that writing from your application to MySQL has been stopped.
+In this procedure, we assume that writing from the application to MySQL has been stopped.

 Overall flow